Opposing the EU’s Assault on the Nation State…Biographical

 THE COUGHLAN CASE, 2000

 Coughlan took no public position on Ireland’s various “moral referendums” on divorce and abortion that were held in the 1980s and 1990s, believing that to do so would divide potential EU-critical opinion.
 He contended however that the allocation of free broadcasts to the larger political parties on these occasions raised similar issues of democracy and the equality of citizens in referendums as had been raised in the McKenna case.
-Such broadcasts had used publicly financed resources to benefit the Yes side in the 1972 EEC Accession, the 1987 Single European Act and the 1992 Maastricht Treaty referendums because the larger Dáil parties that favoured a Yes were given free referendum broadcasting time.
-Usually Fianna Fail as the largest Dáil party was given seven or so minutes of free broadcasting time on these occasions, Fine Gael four minutes, Labour two to three minutes and small political parties with fewer than seven TDs were denied free broadcasts altogether.
-Coughlan held that this imbalance of radio and TV broadcasts was both unconstitutional and in breach of the statutory provisions of the Broadcasting Acts, which require broadcasters at all times to be fair, impartial and objective in their coverage of issues of public controversy and debate – implying that there should be a broad equality of broadcast treatment of both sides on contentious referendum issues.
+Such broadcasts had used publicly financed resources to benefit the Yes side in the 1972 EEC Accession Treaty, the 1987 Single European Act and the 1992 Maastricht Treaty referendums because the larger Dáil parties that favoured a Yes vote were given free broadcasting time.
+Fianna Fail as the largest Dáil party was usually given seven or so minutes of free broadcasting time on these occasions, Fine Gael four minutes, Labour two to three minutes, and small political parties with fewer than seven TDs were denied any free broadcasts at all.
+Coughlan held that this imbalance of radio and TV broadcasts was both unconstitutional and in breach of the statutory provisions of the Broadcasting Acts, which require broadcasters at all times to be fair, impartial and objective in their coverage of issues of public controversy and debate.
+Such a requirement clearly implied that there should be a broad equality of free broadcast treatment of both sides on contentious referendum issues.

-RTE Management at the time did not at first wish to appeal the High Court decision to the Supreme Court, as its members had no special attachment to party political broadcasts, but they were pressed by some of Coughlan’s old EU opponents on the then RTE Authority – former Taoiseach Dr Garret FitzGerald and Europhile trade unionists Desmond Geraghty and Billy Attley in particular – to appeal the judgement to the Supreme Court.
+RTE Management at the time did not at first wish to appeal the High Court decision to the Supreme Court, as its members had no special attachment to party political broadcasts.
+They were however pressed by some of Coughlan’s old EU opponents on the then RTE Authority – former Taoiseach Dr Garret FitzGerald and Europhile trade unionists Desmond Geraghty and Billy Attley – to appeal the judgement to the Supreme Court.
 The Government through the Attorney General joined itself to RTE and the Broadcasting Complaints Commission as a notice party to this action.
+Donal O’Donnell SC replaced Michael McDowell SC in making the pleadings for Coughlan in the latter stages of this case.
 Important issues were at stake.
 The lawyers for Coughlan’s opponents argued that the Irish political parties as organisers and articulators of public opinion had a right to special broadcasting facilities to enable them to communicate with the public in referendums.
 If the Supreme Court had agreed with this line of argument it would not only have sanctioned free broadcasts for the political parties on these occasions, but would have opened a legal way round the McKenna judgement by enabling public funds to be given to political parties in referendums as well.
-In the event, in January 2000, the Supreme Court in a four-to-one judgement, with Barrington J. dissenting, upheld the High Court judgement in favour of Coughlan by laying down that both the Broadcasting Acts and the Constitution require equality of free broadcasting time in referendums – a requirement that can of course be met by having no such broadcasts at all on these occasions, as has been RTE’s practice since.
+In the event, in January 2000, the Supreme Court in a four-to-one judgement, with Barrington J. dissenting, upheld the High Court judgement in favour of Coughlan by laying down that both the Constitution and the Broadcasting Acts require equality of free broadcasting time in referendums.
+This requirement can of course be met by having no such broadcasts at all on these occasions, as has been RTE’s practice since.

-Coughlan met Dr Garret FitzGerald, for decades Ireland’s best-known Europhile, in a gathering at a public lecture in Trinity College shortly before Dr FitzGerald’s death in 2011.
+Coughlan met Dr Garret FitzGerald, for decades Ireland’s best-known EU proponent, in a gathering at a public lecture in Trinity College shortly before Dr FitzGerald’s death in 2011.
 They had frequently debated EC/EU issues in previous years.
-On greeting Coughlan the former Taoiseach wagged his finger facetiously and said: “You are the enemy.”
+On greeting Coughlan the former Taoiseach wagged his finger facetiously and said, “You are the enemy.”
 It was a statement Coughlan was happy to take as a compliment from one of his main ideological opponents.

 THE PRINGLE CASE, 2012

-In 2012 Coughlan and a friend of his, Kevin McCorry, former organiser of the NICRA in Belfast, supported Donegal Independent TD Thomas Pringle in initiating a legal challenge to the constitutionality of Ireland subscribing over a billion euros and regular sums if necessary thereafter to the European Stability Mechanism (ESM), which was a cross-EU fund being set up to defend the euro-currency against speculative attacks.
-Pringle and his lawyers contended that such a major long-term financial commitment called for a prior referendum in Ireland.
-They also contended that establishing the ESM was against provisions of the EU treaties which forbade bank bailouts by national governments and was therefore illegal under EU law.
-Coughlan invited Cork solicitor Joe Noonan, whose submission on Irish foreign policy and neutrality had been central to the success of the 1987 Crotty action on the SEA, to act as solicitor for Thomas Pringle.
+In 2012 Coughlan and a friend of his, Kevin McCorry, former organiser of the NICRA in Belfast, supported Donegal Independent TD Thomas Pringle in initiating a legal challenge to the constitutionality of Ireland subscribing over a billion euros, and regular sums if called upon thereafter, to the European Stability Mechanism (ESM).
+This was a cross-EU fund being set up to defend the euro-currency against speculative attacks.
+Pringle and his lawyers contended that such a major long-term EU-related financial commitment called for a prior referendum in Ireland.
+They also contended that establishing the ESM was against the provisions of the EU treaties which forbade bank bailouts by national governments and was therefore illegal under EU law.
+Coughlan invited Cork solicitor Joe Noonan, whose submission on Irish foreign policy and neutrality had been crucial to the success of the 1987 Crotty action on the SEA, to act as solicitor for Thomas Pringle.
 He also raised some €30,000 from political sympathisers to assist solicitor Noonan meet the heavy expenses involved in conducting this action.
-In the event the Supreme Court ruled, with one judge dissenting, that a referendum on the treaty establishing the ESM was unnecessary in Ireland but referred the issues of EU law involved to the EU Court of Justice in Luxembourg.
+In the event the Supreme Court ruled, with one judge, Hardiman, dissenting, that a referendum on the treaty establishing the ESM was not necessary in Ireland, but it referred the issues of EU law involved to the EU Court of Justice in Luxembourg.
 This required Pringle’s lawyers to go before that court for a full hearing at which all 28 of its judges were present, as all EU Governments were concerned with the outcome – one of the few occasions that this has happened.
-The ECJ gave a unitary judgement rejecting Thomas Pringle’s contention, but the Irish Supreme Court decided that as he had raised important points of law and had nothing personally to gain by taking his action, it awarded Pringle his costs.
-This enabled Coughlan to return the £30,000 that he had raised to those supporters of Deputy Pringle who had originally contributed it.
+Although it was clear from the court proceedings that some of the judges were sympathetic to Pringle’s case, the ECJ gives unitary judgements and that judgment was against him.
+However, the Irish Supreme Court decided that as he had raised important points of EU law and had nothing personally to gain by taking his action, it awarded Thomas Pringle his costs.
+This enabled Coughlan to return the £30,000 that he had raised to those supporters of Deputy Pringle who had originally contributed.

-Anthony Coughlan’s work on the EU in Ireland made him widely known as a speaker and writer in EU-critical circles in Britain and across the continent.
-In 1993 he was elected a Board member of the European Alliance of EU-critical Movements (TEAM), an international network of democratic EU-critical bodies, and he was its chairman/coordinator for some years and took part in several international conferences that it organised.
+Anthony Coughlan’s work in Ireland on the EU made him widely known as a speaker and writer in EU-critical circles in Britain and across the continent.
+In 1993 he was elected a Board member of the European Alliance of EU-critical Movements (TEAM), an international network of democratic EU-critical bodies.
+He was its chairman for some years and took part in several international conferences that it organised.
 In the 1990s and early 2000s he was an Advisory Board member of The European Journal, London, the principal intellectual organ of British Euro-criticism at the time, which had been established by Conservative MP Bill (Sir William) Cash, who was chairman of the House of Commons EU Scrutiny Committee, with whom he became personal friends.
-In 2005 a pamphlet that Coughlan wrote on the proposed EU constitutional treaty, the Treaty Establishing a Constitution for Europe, was translated into Czech, with a lengthy preface by Czech President Vaclav Klaus, who was opposed to the EU Constitution.
-This was followed by an invitation to Coughlan to speak on the Treaty Establishing a Constitution for Europe at the Centre for Economics and Politics, Prague, in summer 2005, at which President Klaus presided.
-There were some 400-500 people present on that occasion, which was held in the Automobile Club, Prague, including, Coughlan was told, six foreign ambassadors.
-President Klaus remarked that he had no disagreement with any of Coughlan’s answers following a three-quarter-hour question-and-answer session that followed the lecture.

-Coughlan was a friend of and collaborator with Danish MEP Jens-Peter Bonde, who was Denmark’s best-known EU critic for decades.
+Coughlan was also a friend of and collaborator with Danish MEP Jens-Peter Bonde (1948-2021), who was Denmark’s best-known EU-critic for decades.
 Bonde had first come to Ireland to lend support at the time of the 1986/7 Crotty case.
-Coughlan assisted Bonde on various points in the latter’s editing of “Reader-Friendly Editions” of the Nice Treaty, the EU Constitution and the Lisbon Treaty, as well as Bonde’s lexicon of EU terms: euabc.eu.
-In 2008 Bonde invited Coughlan to become President of the Foundation for EU Democracy, Brussels, a research think-tank attached to the EU Democrats cross-EU political party which Bonde then belonged to, with Bonde himself becoming its Vice-President, and Coughlan retained that position, which was unpaid, until the Foundation was wound up.
+Coughlan assisted Bonde on various points in the latter’s editing of “Reader-Friendly Editions” of the Nice Treaty, the Treaty Establishing a Constitution for Europe, and the Lisbon Treaty, as well as Bonde’s lexicon of EU terms: euabc.eu.
+In 2008 Bonde invited Coughlan to become President of the Foundation for EU Democracy, Brussels, a research think-tank attached to the EU Democrats European Parliament political party that Bonde then belonged to, with Bonde himself becoming its Vice-President; and Coughlan retained that position, which was unpaid, until the Foundation was wound up.

 GEORGE GILMORE AND GERRY ADAMS

-Anthony Coughlan was also a friend of the Protestant left-wing Republican George Gilmore, who with Peadar O’Donnell had been involved in the Irish War of Independence and was one of the founders of the Republican Congress in the 1930s.
-He recorded various reminiscences of Gilmore’s, which are available for researchers, as he had done with Desmond Greaves.
-Gilmore made him his literary executor and Coughlan was with him when he died in 1985.
+Anthony Coughlan was also a friend of the Protestant left-wing Republican George Gilmore (1898-1985), who with Peadar O’Donnell had been involved in the Irish War of Independence and was one of the founders of the Republican Congress in the 1930s.
+Gilmore had been Sean Lemass’s secretary in the years before the foundation of Fianna Fail.
+He recorded various reminiscences of Gilmore’s, which are available for researchers, as he had done with C. Desmond Greaves.
+Gilmore made him his literary executor and Coughlan was with him when he died.

 CAMPAIGN FOR AN INDEPENDENT BRITAIN

 In 2021 Anthony Coughlan was made an honorary life-member of the Campaign for an Independent Britain (CIB), the longest-established network of EU-critical bodies in the UK, encompassing Conservative and Labour organisations, in recognition of his work for British democracy vis-a-vis the EU since the 1960s.
 The CIB presented him with a silver salver to honour his work on that occasion.
-Coughlan had campaigned for the anti-EEC side in the UK’s first ever referendum, that held by Labour Prime Minister Harold Wilson in 1975, two years after the UK and Ireland had together joined the then EEC, on whether it should remain an EEC member or not.
-On that occasion he spoke on No-side platforms alongside Labour’s Tony Benn in Acton Town Hall, West London, and with Labour’s Peter Shore and Conservative Sir Richard Body in the Beaver Hall, East London.
-Over forty years later, in 2016, Coughlan and his colleagues in the National Platform EU Research and Information Centre welcomed Brexit as a major advance for democracy in these islands and a significant blow to the European Union following the UK referendum on EU membership.
+Coughlan had been invited to campaign for the anti-EEC side in the UK’s first ever referendum, that held by Labour Prime Minister Harold Wilson in 1975, two years after the UK and Ireland had together joined the then EEC, on whether the UK should remain an EEC member or not.
+On that occasion he spoke on a No-side platforms along with Labour’s Tony Benn at a meeting organised by the Connolly Association in Acton Town Hall, West London, and also with Labour’s Peter Shore and Conservative Sir Richard Body in the Beaver Hall, East London.
+Forty years later he spoke in support of Brexit at meetings organised in London by the Campaign for an Independent Britain, the Bruges Group and the Campaign Against Euro-federalism, coming up to the 2016 UK Brexit referendum.
+On the weekend before the UK referendum vote, he took part with Frank Keoghan and others in a People’s Movement distribution of leaflets in support of Brexit on the Falls Road, Belfast.
+Coughlan and his colleagues in the National Platform EU Research and Information Centre welcomed the Brexit result as a blow to EU supranationalism and as restoring control of their own Government to the British people.

 In 2022 he wrote to some eighty Brexiteer MPs in the British House of Commons setting out various points relevant to Irish interests and the Northern Ireland Protocol that was attached to the UK Withdrawal Agreement from the EU.
-He put forward the view that as Brexit was almost certainly irreversible and as it could never be in Britain’s – or England’s – security interest to have a united Ireland inside a Franco-German-dominated EU Federation, those who advocated that Ireland remain an EU Member State were in effect advocating the indefinite continuance of Partition.
-By corollary, he believed that those who wished Ireland to be eventually reunited peaceably as one State should support the call for an “Irexit” to follow Brexit.
-This would be at once be a conciliatory move towards the “Britishness” of Northern Ireland Unionists, who had mostly voted for Brexit in the 2016 referendum, and would enable the Irish people re-establish their lost national democracy and independence.
+He expressed the view that as Brexit was almost certainly irreversible and as it could never be in Britain’s – or England’s – security interest to have a united Ireland inside a Franco-German-dominated EU Federation, those who advocated that Ireland remain an EU Member were in effect advocating the indefinite continuance of Partition.
+British goodwill is clearly necessary for Partition to be undone.
+He pointed out that, by corollary, those who wanted a united Ireland should logically and politically support the call for an “Irexit” to follow Brexit.
+This would at once be a conciliatory gesture to the “Britishness” of Northern Ireland Unionists, who had mostly voted for Brexit in the 2016 UK referendum, while enabling the Irish people re-establish their lost national democracy and independence.
 It seems that Coughlan was the first person to use the word “Irexit” – a new word in the English language – in various documents that he published following the Brexit referendum.

 PERSONAL LIFE